iarsystems/iar-vsc-debug/README.md

 In order for the default launch configuration to work, you should install the extension `IAR for Visual Studio Code` from the marketplace.

+Note that the variables window only works on very recent EW builds (i.e. builds from aug 2020 and later).
+Previous EW versions I tested had bugs where some C-SPY services either wouldn't start, or would start with pipes instead of sockets.

 ## The CSpyRuby version

 I previously implemented the Debug Adapter with CSpyRuby.
 That version can be found in commit